nigyta/dfast_qc/README.md

 ---

 ## System requirements and software dependencies
-DFAST_QC runs on Linux with Python ver.
-3.11 or later.
-It requires approximately 2Gbyte of memory.
-DFAST_QC previously supported macOS, but as of version 1.1.0, official macOS support has been dropped.
-It may still work on macOS, but the tool is mainly developed and tested on Linux.
+DFAST_QC runs on Linux with Python version 3.11 or earlier and requires approximately 2 GB of memory.
+While newer Python versions may be installed, some dependencies (e.g., CheckM) can produce errors, so Python 3.11 or lower is recommended.
+Alternatively, users are encouraged to run DFAST_QC within the provided environment to ensure compatibility.
 The following third party softwares/packages are required.
 - Skani
 - Mash